 If you have been living with exercise intolerance and other persistent symptoms that haven’t gone away despite months or even years of rest, you may have given up hope of making a full recovery.
 However, many people have found success with new treatment methods.

 Dr. John Leddy, director of the University at Buffalo Concussion Management Clinic, and his co-author, Dr. Barry Willer, published research findings that are dramatically changing the way concussions are treated, resulting in better outcomes and faster recovery.
-The change from the recommendation to cocoon after a concussion to beginning mild aerobic exercise almost immediately afterwards is in part a result of Dr. Leddy’s findings
+The change from the recommendation to cocoon after a concussion to beginning mild aerobic exercise almost immediately afterward is in part a result of Dr. Leddy’s findings.

 People suffering from a concussion need aerobic exercise and the chemicals produced by it in order to heal.
 However, that’s a problem if exercise itself causes miserable suffering.